 Upon his acceptance of the award, Viktoras Gurgzdys announced that 416 children have already participated, another 100 kids had signed up for courses—plus the academy had expanded to two more cities in Lithuania (Alytus and Pasvalys).

 – Viktoras Gurgzdys, Vice President of Engineering at Devbridge

 “We keep investing in this initiative and trying to find ways to grow it throughout the nation.
 Our goal is to help guide kids in the right direction.
 We want to teach them that the time they spend on the computer can be used for creativity and learning, not just games.
 I believe that with the President's authority and support we can encourage the change in our society that is so necessary.”

 The academy also seeks to change stereotypes—the perception that programming is tough and only for boys.
 “Sourcery For Kids” is open for all curious kids—both boys and girls—as long as they want to learn.
 Sessions are held throughout the year, on Saturdays.
 Kids are broken out into small groups (7 – 9 people).
 Each group spends 2-hours learning from experts who work at Devbridge.

 The “Sourcery Academy” was founded in 2017, with first 200 students in Kaunas and Sakiai.
 Devbridge invested 50,000 euros.
 In 2018, the program doubled in size and spread through the regions of Lithuania.
-The academy has been recognized by The Kazickai Family Foundation—investing an additional 50 000 euros in the program.
-With this partnership, Devbridge has been able to grow the program to 416 students and expand the offer to children in 5 different cities across Lithuania.
+The academy has been recognized by The Kazickai Family Foundation with this partnership, Devbridge has been able to grow the program to 416 students and expand the offer to children in 5 different cities across Lithuania.